fabrictools.quality.clean

 ... )

-fabrictools.quality.clean.clean_data(df: pyspark.sql.DataFrame, drop_duplicates: bool = True, drop_all_null_rows: bool = True, verbose: bool = False) pyspark.sql.DataFrame
+fabrictools.quality.clean.clean_data(df: pyspark.sql.DataFrame, drop_all_null_rows: bool = True, verbose: bool = False) pyspark.sql.DataFrame

-Normalize names, trim empty strings to null, infer types, optionally dedupe.
+Normalize names, trim empty strings to null, and infer column types.

-Renames columns to unique snake_case (via internal helpers), replaces blank strings with null on string columns, runs detect_and_cast_columns(), then optionally drops duplicate rows and rows that are all-null.
+Renames columns to unique snake_case (via internal helpers), then runs detect_and_cast_columns() with string normalization enabled, and optionally drops rows that are all-null.

 Parameters: